-Prior to lockdown, the ICT strategy was moving the Council towards more agile technology and platforms.
+ICT Strategy - Prior to lockdown, the Council was moving towards more agile technology and platforms.
 Within days of lockdown arrangements, the Council was able to ensure that the majority of the workforce were able to work from home, utilising digital tools such as Microsoft Teams, which has been an essential element in our ability to continue to respond quickly, stay in touch with the workforce, and ensure essential meetings could continue with relatively few issues.
 During this period, all employees and elected members have been able to work from home safely and securely.